Get your API key

 The dependency problem

-WeasyPrint depends on system libraries: Cairo, Pango, GDK-Pixbuf, and their development headers.
+WeasyPrint depends on system libraries: Pango for text layout, its development headers, and OS-level font configuration.
 Installing these varies by OS, breaks between versions, and adds complexity to your CI/CD pipeline and Docker builds.

 PDF4.dev uses Chromium via Playwright: one dependency, one install command, consistent rendering everywhere.
 Docker support is built-in with a multi-stage build.